Privacy Policy

 WHERE WE TRANSFER YOUR PERSONAL INFORMATION

-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy and applicable legal requirements, for example by entering into data transfer agreements which incorporate the current standard contractual clauses adopted by the UK Information Commissioner for transfers of personal data.
+Where we are required to transfer personal data outside of the boundaries of the UK and /or the EU, we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy and applicable legal requirements, for example by entering into data transfer agreements which incorporate the current standard contractual clauses adopted by the UK Information Commissioner for transfers of personal data.

 KEEPING YOUR RECORDS